Options for mariadb-backup & mariabackup in MariaDB Enterprise Server 10.5

 This option tells MariaDB Backup to print version information and then quit.

-The following Command-line Options are not present in MariaDB Enterprise Server 10.5.12-8 but are present in one or more older 10.5 ES versions.
+The following Command-line Options are not present in MariaDB Enterprise Server 10.5.15-10 but are present in one or more older 10.5 ES versions.
 Click on an item to see its details, including when it was removed.

 This is a debug-only option used by the MariaDB Backup test suite.